 Standing out from the crowd is not always easy, especially if academically you’re pretty average.
 There is always a plethora of younger, brainier, prize-winning ‘cream of the crop’ types vying for the best jobs – so why would an employer notice your application?
-Here’s some top-tips to help get your application considered…
+Here are some top tips to help get your application considered…

-You wouldn’t send a recruiter a half finished resume, so make sure that you’ve carefully completed your online profile.
-By filling out each section you’re maximising your chances of showing up in search results.
+You wouldn’t send a recruiter a half-finished resume, so make sure that you’ve carefully completed your online profile.
+By filling out each section you’re maximizing your chances of showing up in search results.
 Don’t just talk about what you’ve done…reveal where you want to be!
-E.g. If you’re interested in moving into a specific industry or sector mention it on your profile and be as specific as you can (without closing doors for yourself): “Looking for marketing/sales, product development roles for SMEs & fast growing enterprises within Tech/Media sector”
+E.g. If you’re interested in moving into a specific industry or sector mention it on your profile and be as specific as you can (without closing doors for yourself): “Looking for marketing/sales, product development roles for SMEs & fast-growing enterprises within Tech/Media sector”

 Things to avoid: Vague un-inspiring statements expressing only the benefits for you and not the recruiter: “my aim is now to find a role in the corporate world suitable for building on my skills and experience”